-The Pandemic Democracy Project is an emergency initiative created to allow BINJ to continue its core mission—producing hard-hitting journalism while educating and engaging the public to help rebuild the local news infrastructure around Boston and Massachusetts—during the coronavirus crisis.
+The Pandemic Democracy Project was an emergency initiative created to allow BINJ to continue its core mission—producing hard-hitting journalism while educating and engaging the public to help rebuild the local news infrastructure around Boston and Massachusetts—during the coronavirus crisis.
 It concluded operations in 2021.

 One of the signal features of our current situation is that the rolling collapse of local commercial news media is now accelerating as the businesses it relies on for advertising has largely shut down in the face of social distancing and stay at home policies in response to the pandemic.